willWallace-RIT/noizunet/README.md

 noizunet project
 (boilerplate by chatgpt)

-In the noizunet project (image chunking and noise project) the idea is to reduce chunks of image data to a pair of an int and a float.
+In the noizunet project (image chunking and noise project) the idea is to reduce chunks of image data to a pair of an int and a float. (or one or two floats with noise scaling)

+processing currently is designed for "monkeys on a typewriter" processing but if one os to record treaded territory as they process brute force with machine assessing bitmap characteristics rocessing should get more efficient with an evolution in to batch assessment of best case within server instance separated subsets of saved noise subsets.

 current:added untestedccode for scoring and subnitting chuncks as well as partial integration to leverage speed with efficiency and precision